Formal Logic

 Are you ready to try using logical symbols on your own now?

-Now return to Blackboard to answer the Logic Lecture questions 1: Writing Statements in Logical Symbols!
+Now return to Brightspace to answer the Logic Lecture questions 1: Writing Statements in Logical Symbols!